CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2014-01-23-leveling-up-my-ruby.markdown

 It's been about 6 months since I've started learning Ruby, and until recently, I didn't realize how much I had learned in such little time.
 Both at work and through self-study, I continue to build, define, and hone my programming knowledge.
 I've been investing a lot of time at work with Ruby / Rails / RSpec, and decided to mix it up with some Front-End skill development off hours.
 Whatever path you choose on your conquest to become a better developer, be receptive to learning and stay focused.

 It's a fun exercise to see how your programming skill evolves as a function of time.
-Recently, I was helping a friend write a scraper for the StreetEasy website.
+Recently, I was helping a friend write a web scraper.
 This is only a small sample of the overall code.

 This is how I would've written this portion a few months ago: